This is only a GIF preview. To view live samples, explore the collection on Prohibition.

 It could be said that ℈ℽ⍷-ᚤက is a kind of mirrored-reflection of Gazers.
 It focuses on and celebrates general subjective human learning and perception of reality, while Gazers' weave a delightful tapestry of light and time of which we humans partake of as entranced observers.

 ℈ℽ⍷-ᚤက's evolution is inspired by the lives of humans, as well as by the arbitrary, irregular clock of that which humans give importance to.
-Thus it has no deterministic design rules - instead, it evolves randomly, and celebrates sporadic points in time determined beforehand, mimicking how human lives seem to progress chaotically except for certain moments in our lives that feel like "destiny".
+Thus its deterministic design rules give the illusion of random evolution, as well as celebrate sporadic points in time determined beforehand, mimicking how human lives seem to progress chaotically except for certain moments in our lives that feel like "destiny".

 These moments only seem this way, however, with hindsight - when we look back, see our own personal story, and try to make sense of it.
 In the same way, ℈ℽ⍷-ᚤက will change according to celebrated dates in the past from the date they were created, regardless of whether those days continue to be recognised or remembered in the future.

 This pseudo-random evolution is also meant to be an analogy for compatibilism when it comes to free will.
 Compatibilism says that even though everything, past and future, is all predetermined, we can still act with free agency in what we perceive as the present moment.
 In the same way, all the randomness of the colours, characters and positionings of the characters of ℈ℽ⍷-ᚤက are hard-coded in.
 But when actually looking at the work in the present, all these elements seem to change randomly.